ggmercadejas/laravel-starter/README.md

 ## Laravel Starter

-To provide a project startpoint, built with Laravel, Blade, Boostrap5 along with Mazer by Saugi
+To provide a project startpoint, built with Laravel, Blade, Boostrap5 along with Saugi's Mazer

 ### Features